dpacker780/LogReader/README.md

 - **Async Design**: UI remains responsive during large file loads
 - **Memory Efficient**: Uses filtered indices instead of copying entries

-### Testing Files

-- `test_integration.py` - Full application test with auto-load
-- `test_filter_search.py` - Filter and search performance tests
-- `test_parser.py` - Parser unit tests

----

-## About the Original C++ Version

-This project is a Python rewrite of the original C++ terminal-based LogReader.
-The C++ version is maintained in a separate repository for those who need terminal-only environments.

-**For most users, this Python GUI version is recommended** due to its modern interface, enhanced features, and easier installation.

 ---

 ## Log Format Details